Many first-time snowboarders start out by renting their board. Wise move!

 Snowboard Price Examples

-It’s probably about time I stopped talking and simply showed you a few examples!
+It’s probably about time I stopped talking and showed you a few examples!
 I’ve chosen the best-rated boards from each price-range to give you an example of what’s available.

 Retail Price: $350